cribskip/esp8266_spa/README.md

 Maybe you need to adjust the sketch to your tub configuration (number of pumps, connection of blower, nr of lights...).
 You may find the DEBUG comments useful for this task.

+Bonus: you may add several relays or such like I did ;-)

 Enjoy.

 # TODO